Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The FAA tests for understanding, not memorization.

-The truth is, only a small handful of FAA-written questions are available to the public for studying and practice.
+Only a small handful of FAA-written questions are available to the public for studying and practice.
 Everything else is written by instructors like me and study guide publishers.

 Your actual Part 107 Remote Pilot test will mostly have questions that you’ve never seen before.
 You’ll need to know why the answer is correct, not just what the answer is.
 I hope that makes sense.